pessiMargalit/fastAPI-secure/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it according to your needs.